-The University of the Incarnate Word Police Department is responsible for the preparing and distributing of the annual Jeanne Clery report.
+The University of the Incarnate Word Police Department is responsible for the preparing and distributing of the Annual Security and Fire Safety Report.
 The University of the Incarnate Word Police Department works closely with Residence Life, Judicial Affairs, Environmental Health Safety & Risk Management, Human Resources, Title IX and Compliance, and local law enforcement authorities to ensure all information is accurately included within the report.
-The campus crime, arrests and referral statistics listed in the Clery report are those reported to the UIW POLICE DEPARTMENT, campus officials or the departments listed above.
+The campus crime, arrests and referral statistics listed in the Clery report are those reported to the UIW Police Department, campus officials or the departments listed above.